D2-mods/The-Workshop-Kitpack/README.md

 **Other info:**
 - Blood Minister's Blood transfusions will be removed by a Restoration or Greater Restoration (any spell with restoration opcode).
 This is done for lore reasons.
 (Madman's Blood will obviously not remove itself)
 - Bleeding effects don't wake sleeping creatures.
 These effects can be cured by Heal, Regeneration, Lay On Hands, and similar spells, as well as most healing spells/abilities from this mod.
 Also, Stoneskins and Shield of Lathander (or similar mod spells) will protect from bleeding.
-- Drifter and Grave Warden can see clearly inside a Powder Keg's Dust Explosion once they gain the requisite effects (cloud immunities and blindness immunity).
+- Drifter and Grave Warden can see clearly while inside a Powder Keg's Dust Explosion once they gain the requisite effects (cloud immunities and blindness immunity).
 - Nurse's Medical Darts deal double healing or poison damage on a critical hit (target must be vulnerable to crits).
 - Shaman Bone Blade's Charm effect lasts only a few rounds, but it can't be broken, except by a Spiritual Clarity (i.e. if you hit it with an AoE spell, it remains charmed).
 - Medic's Dragonrot is affected by wild/dead magic, but otherwise is treated as a natural effect.
 It will bypass most spell defenses, and can affect any creature type.
 It is treated as a status effect, so effects cannot be stacked.
-It can cured by Heal, Greater Restoration, and abilities from this mod that cure elemental DoT spells.
+It can be cured by Heal, Greater Restoration, and abilities from this mod that cure elemental DoT spells.
 - This mod accounts for EE Fixpack changes to status immunity/curing.
 For causing statuses, currently only one thing has longer duration effects that need removing separately (Shaman Bone Blade).
 A subspell for that is added to the relevant EEFP file, if detected.
-- The multiclass Cleric kits will gain Holy Symbols at the next Cleric level after 4 million XP (BG2/EET).
+- The multiclass Cleric kits will gain Holy Symbols at the next Cleric level after 4 million total XP (BG2/EET).

 --